Back Surgery In Fort Worth, TX

 Approximately 4/5 people will suffer back pain at some time in their lives.
 Lower back pain is the single leading cause of disability worldwide, and it is one of the most common reasons for missing work.

 In most cases, back pain can be treated with non-surgical means, as issues such as strained muscles, sprained ligaments, and irritated joints are often the cause of the pain and will run their course in a couple of weeks or so.

 In other cases, when a nerve is being compressed/pinched, or when a disc has herniated and is pressing on an adjacent nerve, the pain is chronic and surgery may be the best option to relieve it.
-At DFW Center for Spinal Disorders, we perform various surgeries on the lower back.
+At DFW Center for Spinal Disorders, we perform several varieties of back surgery in Fort Worth, TX.

 The spine divides into five regions.
 The lumbar spine consists of vertebrae L1-L5.
 It is the location of most lower back pain problems.
 Above the lumbar spine is the thoracic/mid-back spine, whose function is to hold the rib cage and protect the heart and lungs.
 Twelve vertebrae make up the thoracic spine, T1-T12.
 Below the lumbar spine is the sacrum, whose job is to connect the spine to the hipbone.